-Vietnam Museum of Ethnology has excellent exhibitions displaying and preserving the cultural values of 54 ethnic groups across the country.
+Vietnam Museum of Ethnology has great exhibitions displaying and preserving the cultural values of 54 ethnic groups across the country.

 The artifacts are displayed in various categories such as clothing, jewelry, weapons, musical instruments, and many other spiritual activities.

-In the outdoor exhibition area, you can see unique architecture of the ethnic people such as the stilt houses of Tay or Ede people, or the Pomu paved roof of the H’mong.
+In the outdoor exhibition area, you can see the unique architecture of the ethnic people such as the stilt houses of Tay or Ede people, or the Pomu concrete roof of the H’mong.

 Enjoy performances at Hanoi Opera House

 Address: 1 Trang Tien, Hoan Kiem, Hanoi

 Built at the beginning of the 20th century, Hanoi Opera house was designed according to the model of the Paris Opera House but with smaller size.